 Over time, repeated hyperextension of the low back can cause:

-Therefore, it is important that dancers experiencing low back pain be restricted from activity until evaluated by their pediatrician or a pediatric sports medicine specialist.
+Therefore, it is important that swimmers experiencing low back pain be restricted from activity until evaluated by their pediatrician or a pediatric sports medicine specialist.

 Swimmers should aim to stay close to their competition weight in the off-season in order to avoid dangerous weight-cutting practices during the competitive season.
 Swimmers who desire to lose weight should not lose more than 1-2 pounds a week to avoid breakdown of lean body mass.
 Once swimmers achieve a healthy body weight, weight maintenance should be emphasized.